Consistent Approval-Based Multi-Winner Rules: Introduction

-A central concept in the study of multi-winner elections is \emph{proportionality}.
-Proportionality is well-understood for party-list elections; the corresponding mathematical problem is called the \emph{apportionment problem}.
+The aforementioned characterization result of committee scoring rules \citep{skowron2019axiomatic} plays a major role in the proof of Theorem~\ref{thm:characterizationWelfareFunctions}.
+Let us briefly discuss this connection.
+Committee scoring rules are multi-winner voting rules that accept preferences in the form of linear orders as input and output a ranking of committees (a definition can be found in Appendix~\ref{sec:app:countingrules}).
+The main difference to ABC ranking rules is thus the type of preferences.
+It is important to note that the characterization of \citeauthor{skowron2019axiomatic} only holds for linear orders and not for weak orders, hence ABC ranking rules are not covered by the result.
+On the contrary, it requires substantial work to prove the exact relation between these two classes so that results can be transferred from one class to the other.
+Furthermore, in our work we characterize specific voting rules based, e.g., on proportionality axioms.
+These results are a strength of our model, as proportionality can be formulated much more clearly for approval preferences.
+This is because proportionality is well-understood for party-list elections; the corresponding mathematical problem is called the \emph{apportionment problem}.
 It typically arises when allocating seats to political parties based on the number of votes.
-For an overview of the literature on apportionment we refer the reader to the comprehensive books by Balinski and Young~\cite{BaYo82a} and by Pukelsheim~\cite{Puke14a}.
+We explain in Section~\ref{sec:proportionality} how ABC ranking rules can be seen as generalizations of apportionment methods.
+For an overview of the literature on apportionment we refer the reader to the comprehensive books by Balinski and Young~\shortcite{BaYo82a} and by Pukelsheim~\shortcite{Puke14a}.

-The concept of proportionality in arbitrary multi-winner elections (i.e., in the absence of parties) is more elusive.
-The first study of proportional representation in multi-winner voting dates back to Black~\cite{bla:b:polsci:committees-elections}, who informally defined proportionality as the ability to reflect shades of a society's political opinion in the elected committee.
-Later, Dummett~\cite{dum:b:voting} proposed an axiom of proportionality for multi-winner rules that accept linear orders as input; it is based on the top-ranked candidates in voters' rankings.

-An insightful discussion on the need for notions of proportionality that are applicable to linear order preferences can be found in the seminal work of Monroe~\cite{monroeElection}; he referred to such concepts as \emph{fully proportional representation} since they are to take ``full'' preferences into account.